Department of Psychology

-The primary aim of ARN is to create a forum to promote a genuine communication channel amongst researchers, practitioners, cares, parents and individuals with Autism Spectrum Disorders (ASDs) in order to improve the lives of autistic individuals and their families.
+The primary aim of ARN is to create a forum to promote a genuine communication channel amongst researchers, practitioners, cares, parents and autistic people in order to improve the lives of autistic individuals and their families.
 We hope to achieve this aim by:

 - creating opportunities to disseminate and discuss, research findings.